typemeta/funcj/parser/readme.md

 The reference is initially uninitialised, however since it implements the `Parser` interface, it can be used as any other parser value would be.
-It must be initialised with an actual parser before it is invoked however.
+It must be initialised with an actual parser before it is invoked - all methods other than set will throw an exception if invoked on an uninitialised `Ref` value.

 ```java
 // Create an uninitialised parser reference.